 In his case, he was using Ubuntu as primary OS and Windows as a secondary OS.So now all we need to do is that we need to change the grub menu order and take the primary OS on top of others.
 I did face this problem when I triple boot Ubuntu 15.04, Windows, and ChelvetOS.
 ChelvetOS was on top but I was using Ubuntu as a primary OS.
 Whenever I missed arrowing down to Ubuntu, It boots ChelvetOS which is frustrating.
 And here is how I solved this problem.

-Change Grub Menu Boot Order In Ubuntu 14.10 / 15.04 / Linux Mint Or Other Derivatives
+Change Grub Menu Boot Order In Ubuntu, Linux Mint Or Other Derivatives

-You can install grub customizer tool in Ubuntu to customize grub menu.
-Add the following PPA from terminal, update local repositories and install grub customizer.
+You can install the grub-customizer tool in Ubuntu to customize grub menu.
+Add the following PPA from the terminal, update local repositories, and install grub customizer.

 How To Use Grub Customizer In Linux

 Grub Customizer is a small tool and once installation finished, launch it from the menu or dash.
 This needs the password to start.
 Type password and there you go!